What Does Orthodontic Treatment Means?

 Despite the advantages of repositioning teeth according to specific and complex needs, Invisalign SmartForce attachments have some disadvantages.
 In between changes of trays, some pain and temporary discomfort might appear.
 There is also the possibility of plaque buildup as in brackets.

 Therefore, we recommend extending oral hygiene habits if attachments are in place.
 Patients should remember that plaque buildup might eventually lead to tooth decay.
-So, it is essential to take extreme hygiene measures if attachments turn part of the treatment.
+So, it is essential to take extreme hygiene measures if attachments turn into part of the treatment.

 In some cases, attachments fall off.
 The recommendation is to immediately visit an Orthodontics specialist to get a new attachment fixated, as they are an essential part of the Orthodontic treatment.